ProtaStructure Design Guide Loading Generator

 Generally, two load cases are sufficient for the wind loads for standard buildings where windward and leeward facades are similar.
 Load combinations are automatically created separately for the positive and negative directions.

 In the ASCE-based wind loading definition, 4 load cases (Wx, Wmx, Wy, Wmy) are generated by default since the torsion moment is calculated for each direction.
-If you use the "Define Different Negative Load Cases" option, you can use 8 load cases by creating separate load cases for the negative directions.
+If you use the "Define Separate Negative Load Cases" option, you can use 8 load cases by creating separate load cases for the negative directions.

 Minimum Horizontal Loading